North Jersey Indie Rock Festival: 2018

 The third annual North Jersey Indie Rock Festival occurred at White Eagle Hall in Jersey City on October 6, 2018.
 It began at 4:00 and ended at 11:00 P.M., and was hosted by Rock-It Docket, Jersey Indie, BlowUpRadio, DIY Radio, You Don't Know Jersey, The Pop Break, comeherefloyd, The Alternative, CoolDad Music, Makin Waves, Look at my Records!, Jersey Beat, New Jersey Stage, Speak Into My Good Eye, and WFDU.
 The festival featured eighteen bands from five independent New Jersey record labels; Little Dickman Records, Mint 400 Records, Rhyme & Reason Records, Sniffling Indie Kids and State Champion Records.
 The artists that performed were Black Wail, the Components, Dentist, Exmaid, Glazer, Glenn Morrow's Cry for Help, Guilty Giraffe, LKFFCT, Professor Caveman, the Royal Arctic Institute, Tony Saxon, Secretary Legs, Shithead's Rainbow, Smock, Ultra Major, the Vaughns, and Yawn Mower.
 The festival continued with an after party at FM Bar with music by the Vice Rags.

 Mint 400 Records released a promotional compilation on September 14, 2018, dedicated to the bands who played the 2018 North Jersey Indie Rock Festival, entitled NJ / NY Mixtape.
 The eighteen-track album features unreleased tracks by Cyclone Static, Guilty Giraffe and Tony Saxon.

+End

+On July 17, 2019, Mint 400 Records executive Neil Sabatino confirmed that there would not be a 2019 event, as it had outgrown its original effort to "focus on the smaller bands we are developing", and the festival would not continuing on.